 ΔPPowerClass in PCMAX_L formula has been incorrectly placed as it is a power reduction from PPowerClass which should not be additive to other power reduction terms, such as MPR.
 The alternative PCMAX_L formula may be written as below (for single carrier):

-PCMAX_L,f,c = MIN {PEMAX,c– ∆TC,c, (PPowerClass – ΔPPowerClass + ΔPPowerBoost) – MAX(MAX(MPRc+∆MPRc, A-MPRc) + ΔTIB,c + ∆TC,c + ∆TRxSRS, P-MPRc)}
+PCMAX_L,f,c = MIN {PEMAX,c– ∆TC,c, (PPowerClass + ΔPPowerBoost) – MAX(MAX(MPRc+∆MPRc, A-MPRc) + ΔTIB,c + ∆TC,c + ∆TRxSRS, P-MPRc, ΔPPowerClass)}

 Power class fallback does occur during SRS transmission occasions with usage in SRS-ResourceSet set as ‘antennaSwitching’ with configured SRS resources in each SRS resource set(s) consisting of one SRS port when PC2 capable UE with txDiversity-r16 capability or PC1.5 capable UE. ΔPPowerClass = 3dB in the current specifications may not fully represent the UE behavior as MPR/A-MPR should be based on the fallback power class instead of the reported power class.